 The Spriters Resource | Main Page The Hunger Games Control Room FUI from Concept to Final Result One of the biggest changes in the film adaptation of The Hunger Games was the addition of the Hunger Games control room.
 Since book is told from Katniss' point of view, Seneca Crane, the head Gamemaker of the 74th Hunger Games, plays a much smaller role compared to the film and the control room is never seen in the book.
 Director Gary Ross and VFX Supervisor Sheena Dugal came to the realization that the control room could useful as a storytelling device and have the added benefit of showing how the gamemakers control the Hunger Games.
 After working with more established concept artists and not getting the desired results, Sheena hired a young artist named Reid Southen to help realize her vision.
-Reid came up with concept art for the control room, the control desk, the fire interfaces and the Muttation interfaces which can be viewed in detail on his deviantART page.
-Once completed, this concept art was then passed on to VFX studio Hybride during pre-production phase of the film.
+Rather than just letting the Gamemaker actors do random stuff with their hands, Sheena wanted their performances to be more believable so she had Hybride create a series of concept animations, seen in this behind the scenes YouTube video.